GAISLBS/neo4j-gspatial/README.md

-# gspatial - Neo4j Spatial Functions
+# gspatial - Neo4j Spatial Functions Plugin
 ## Overview
 'gspatial' is a plugin for the Neo4j database, specifically crafted for handling spatial data.
 This plugin is adept at performing a range of spatial operations on geometric objects, which are represented in the Well-Known Text (WKT) format.